OWASP/owasp-mastg/techniques/android/MASTG-TECH-0109.md

 ## Intercepting Traffic using ProxyDroid / iptables with Frida

-1. Configure [proxyDroid](https://blog.nviso.eu/2019/08/13/intercepting-traffic-from-android-flutter-applications/) or iptables rules to redirect requests to Burp.
+You can either configure @MASTG-TOOL-0120 or create `iptables` rules to redirect HTTP requests to Burp.

-    If not using proxyDroid, execute the following commands on the rooted Android device to configure iptables to redirect the incoming requests from the application to Burp:
+- If you are not using proxyDroid, execute the following commands on the rooted Android device to configure `iptables` to redirect the incoming requests from the application to @MASTG-TOOL-0077:

     ```bash
     $ iptables -t nat -A OUTPUT -p tcp --dport 80 -j DNAT --to-destination <Your-Proxy-IP>:8080